autocorr/faust_line_imaging/docs/source/userguide.rst

    chunked_configs = full_config.duplicate_into_chunks()
    problematic_config = chunked_configs.get_chunk_from_channel(238)

+   # (Method 1) Restart tclean non-interactively with a lower
+   # `lowernoisethreshold` for auto-multithresh.
+   #problematic_config.autom_kwargs['lownoisethreshold'] = 1.0
+   #problematic_config.clean_line(ext='clean')

-   # Restart tclean interactively using the existing clean mask and model.
+   # (Method 2) Restart tclean interactively using the existing clean mask and model.
    problematic_config.clean_line(ext='clean', restart=True, interactive=True)
    # ^ The casaviewer will appear for manual masking.
 Identify the channel
    #   with the offending emission (the channel indices will now be of the chunk)
    #   and draw an addition to the mask.
 Often times it suffices to select
    #   the "blue rightward arrow" icon immediately if the emission is faint.

+   # (Method 3) Restart tclean interactively without auto-multithresh, using
+   # a static mask that we can add to.
+   #problematic_config.clean_line(ext='clean', mask_method='fixed',
+   #            restart=True, interactive=True)

    # Postprocess the results to reproduce the final full-cube products
    chunked_configs.postprocess(ext='clean')

-Alternatively, the procedure used to generate the initial "seed" mask can be modified in order to include larger scales or lower-significance emission.
+Alternatively, the procedure used to generate the initial "seed" mask can be modified in order to include larger scales or lower-significance emission (method 4).
 The final clean run without manual intervention.
 Following the same conventions as in the previous example:

 .. code-block:: python